The Power of Pregnancy Relaxation: 4 Benefits to Enhance Your Pregnancy Journey and 7 Tips to Practice with Ease

 A stressed body takes longer to heal.
 Practicing relaxation during pregnancy and beyond can help you feel calmer postnatally, benefiting your birth recovery.

-Now that you know the benefits of relaxation, please enjoy this FREE relaxation MP3
+Now that you know the benefits of relaxation, enjoy this FREE relaxation MP3

 Want to build a practical relaxation tool kit for birth?